What network settings are needed to configurat SnapStream to work correctly on my network?

-Ports 80 and/or 443 The SnapStream Web Interface can be hosted as non-ssl (80) and/or ssl (443).
-The system administrator can choose to disable port 80 through the IIS Administration Tool on the SnapStream Server.
+- Ports 80 (HTTP) or 443 (HTTPS): The SnapStream Web Interface can be hosted as non-SSL (80) and/or SSL (443).
+Integrated tuning will also communicate via HTTP or HTTPS (depending on configuration).
+The system administrator can choose to disable port 80 through the Microsoft IIS Administration Tool on the SnapStream Server.

-Port 9190 Used for programs written around the SnapStream API such as the Link Client Software, the Windows/Mac Web Players, and the DVD Burn Plugin.
+- Port (TCP) 9190: Used for programs written around the SnapStream API such as integrated tuning authentication, the Link Client Software, the Windows/Mac Web Players, and the DVD Burn Plugin.

-Port 9999 Used for file access communication on both nodes and clients.
+- Port (TCP) 9999: Used for file access communication on both nodes and clients.

-In order for Cloud Sharing to work, the server will need to be able to access Guide Data and send data via HTTPS to the IPs labeled "us-east-1" in the URL below.
+- In order for Cloud Sharing to work, the server will need to be able to access Guide Data and send data via HTTPS to the following IP addresses.

 In order for the server to download program guide data, it must have access to port 443 on the following websites: